IBM-Bluemix-Docs/mass-data-migration/ha-dr.md

 ### Device is damaged in transit to IBM
  {: #device-damaged-in-transit-to-IBM}
-If an IBM SoftLayer Data Center receives a damaged device, data center staff will notify the MDMS team.
+If an {{site.data.keyword.cloud_notm}} data center receives a damaged device, data center staff will notify the {{site.data.keyword.mdms_short}} team.
 Basic troubleshooting procedures will be performed to determine the extent of the damage.
-If it appears the data is unrecoverable from device, the MDMS team will notify customer and work with them to determine best course of action.
+If it appears the data is unrecoverable from device, the {{site.data.keyword.mdms_short}} team will notify customer and work with them to determine best course of action.
 IBM will try to salvage hard drives by formatting them.
 If hard drives are beyond salvageable, then they will be destroyed.